Chief Minister of Andhra Pradesh

-The chief minister of Andhra Pradesh is the chief executive of the Indian state of Andhra Pradesh.
-In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the Andhra Pradesh Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
+The chief minister of Andhra Pradesh is the head of government of the Indian state of Andhra Pradesh.
+As per the Constitution of India, the state's governor is the state's de jure head, and the de facto executive authority rests with the chief minister.
+Following elections to the Andhra Pradesh Legislative Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Usually, the chief minister also serves as leader of the house in the legislative assembly.

-Since 1953, there have been 19 chief ministers with the majority of them belonging to the Indian National Congress.
-In 1953, Tanguturi Prakasam of the Congress became the first chief minister of the Andhra State.
-In 1956, Neelam Sanjeeva Reddy of the Congress became the first chief minister of Andhra Pradesh post the reorganisation of Indian states.
+Since 1953, there have been 19 chief ministers, with the majority belonging to the Indian National Congress (INC).
+In 1953, Tanguturi Prakasam from the INC became the first chief minister of the Andhra State.
+In 1956, Neelam Sanjeeva Reddy from the INC became the first chief minister of Andhra Pradesh following the reorganisation of Indian states.
 The longest-serving chief minister was N. Chandrababu Naidu from the Telugu Desam Party (TDP), who held the office for over thirteen years across multiple terms, while N. Bhaskara Rao from the TDP had the shortest tenure of 31 days.
-N. Chandrababu Naidu was also the first chief minister of the state post the bifurcation of Telangana in 2014.
-Later Neelam Sanjeeva Reddy went on to become the President of India, while P. V. Narasimha Rao, also from the Congress and previously the fourth chief minister of Andhra Pradesh went on to serve as the Prime Minister of India.
-Notably, N. T. Rama Rao from the TDP was the first non-Congress chief minister of the state.
+N. Chandrababu Naidu was also the first chief minister of the residuary Andhra Pradesh following the formation of Telangana in 2014.

+Notably, Neelam Sanjeeva Reddy later became the President of India, while P. V. Narasimha Rao, also from the INC and the fourth chief minister of Andhra Pradesh went on to serve as the Prime Minister of India.
+N. T. Rama Rao from the TDP was the first non-INC chief minister of the state.
 There have been three instances of President's rule in Andhra Pradesh, most recently in 2014.

-The incumbent N. Chandrababu Naidu has been from the Telugu Desam Party since 12 June 2024.
+The incumbent chief minister of the state is N. Chandrababu Naidu from the TDP, since 12 June 2024.